cisco/ChezScheme/IMPLEMENTATION.md

 ### Running One Set of Tests (no expected-error checking)

-Runs tests in a ".ms" file by going to your build's "*machine-type*/mats" directory, then `zuo .` with a ".mo" target.
+Run tests in a ".ms" file by going to your build's "*machine-type*/mats" directory, then `zuo .` with a ".mo" target.
 For example, use `zuo .
 7.mo` to build and run `7.ms`.
 Unless there are failures, delete `7.mo` to run `7.ms` again.
 Argument variables like